In most cases fitting a 2” leveling kit is the most economical way to gain clearance for larger tires. It’s also the most popular.

 BMC (Body Mount Chops)

 Then you have the front crash bar mounts as in the case of the modern Ford trucks.
-These restricts the wheels at full lock with oversized tires so you’ll need to remove them completely or cut it away to create more clearance.
-Click here for the full breakdown of fitting bigger wheels to a Ford Ranger
+These restrict the wheels at full lock with oversized tires so you’ll need to remove them completely or cut them away to create more clearance.

 The biggest tire you can fit to a Ram 2500 is a 35×12.5”.
 This will allow full lock-to-lock turning abilities without rubbing as well as full articulation and droop.

-The above mentioned tire is for the radius arm Ram trucks from 2014 to present 2500’s and the 2013 to present 3500.
-The fitment guide in this article is not to determine how much you can get away with, however it’s aimed at fitting the biggest tire possible without losing any practical application on the truck.
+The above-mentioned tire is for the radius arm Ram trucks from the 2014 to present 2500s and the 2013 to present 3500.
+The fitment guide in this article is not to determine how much you can get away with, however, it’s aimed at fitting the biggest tire possible without losing any practical application on the truck.